My rock, my raising

 The new knowledge hurt

 It was a traumatic moment.
-I’d just read a book that undermined my belief in the inspiration of Scripture.
-I was devastated.
+I just realized, after all the years of biblical studies, that my belief in the inspiration of Scripture was crumbling.
+It was devastating.

 It rocked my foundations